Several hit by gunshots at shopping mall in Copenhagen - Danish police | Law-Order

 Several hit by gunshots at shopping mall in Copenhagen - Danish police

+Danish police said several people had been hit by gunshots at a shopping centre in the capital Copenhagen on Sunday, and one person had been arrested.
+Copenhagen police tweeted that officers had been sent to the Field's mall after reports of a shooting.

-Danish police said several people had been hit by gunshots at a shopping mall in the capital Copenhagen on Sunday.
+Danish police said several people had been hit by gunshots at a shopping centre in the capital Copenhagen on Sunday, and one person had been arrested.

-Copenhagen police tweeted that officers had been sent to the mall after reports of a shooting.
-They advised people inside the mall to stay put and await police assistance.
+Copenhagen police tweeted that officers had been sent to the Field's mall after reports of a shooting.
+They advised people inside the centre to stay put and await police assistance.
+Local media published images showing heavily armed police officers at the scene, as well as people running out of the mall.

+British singer Harry Styles was due to perform later in the evening, at 8 p.m.
+(1800 GMT), at a concert venue less than a mile from the mall.
+The concert promoter Live Nation could not immediately be reached for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)